wso2/docs-ei/en/streaming-integrator/docs/examples/working-with-kafka.md

     ```
     bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic bulk-orders --from-beginning
     ```
-   You can see the following message in the Kafka Consumer log, which are the productions of which the amount is greater than 50.
+   You can see the following message in the Kafka Consumer log, which are the production runs of which the amount is greater than 50.
     ```
     {"event":{ "name":"Almond cookie", "amount":100.0}}
     ```